At 2TG our people are hard-working, forward-thinking and approachable. We believe our supportive culture is one of our greatest strengths.

 Jessica and Martin Porter KC advised Cycling Defence Fund on bringing a statutory appeal challenging the Council’s decision to institute a PSPO prohibiting cycling in a main market square.

 She is a legal 500 ranked sports specialist.
-Her public law, insurance and commercial background, along with her personal injury knowledge, ensure that Jessica is able to provide clients with a service that covers nearly all areas relevant to sport.
+Her public law, insurance and commercial background ensure that Jessica is able to provide clients with a service that covers nearly all areas relevant to sport.

 Her work ranges from contractual disputes involving boxers with Steve Flynn to bringing selection and classification challenges on behalf of athletes.